Video and Audio/Voice Translation Services

-Omni is equipped and experienced to deliver all types of video and Audio translation services, from training videos to corporate presentations, in all the major languages of the world.View our A/V Localization White Paper
+Omni is equipped and experienced to deliver all types of audio and video translation services, from training programs to corporate presentations, in all the major languages of the world.View our A/V Localization White Paper

 We offer turnkey production, moving your creation step-by-step, from expert translation to final cut in our fully-digital production suite.
 Our narrators and engineers understand the complexities inherent to the development of a foreign language program.
-Combine that with our extensive native speaker voice-over library and you can see why so many companies entrust Omni with their foreign-language audio video translation services.
+Combine that with our extensive native speaker voice-over bank and you can see why so many companies entrust Omni with their foreign-language audio/video translation services.

 For your A/V projects, Omni provides foreign language narration, dubbing, subtitling, closed captioning, and graphic localization.
-You can visit Omni’s YouTube Page to see some samples of these.
+Visit Omni’s YouTube Page to see some samples.

 Voice Translation Services

-Our extensive library of professional native- Voice Translation Services covers a wide range of languages, dialects, and areas of specialization.
+Our extensive bank of professional native-speaking voice talent covers a wide range of languages, dialects, and areas of specialization.
 All recordings are produced digitally and managed by experienced sound professionals.
 Our language experts verify recordings, making sure that tone and inflection are appropriate, and that the overall vocal quality meets the project requirements.
-We are the best online voice translator company who can deliver audio files in any format (.mp3, .wav, .aif, etc.) on just about any media.
+We can deliver audio files in any format (.mp3, .wav, .aif, etc.) on just about any media.

 Video Translation Services

 There are essentially two methods for creating a foreign language video depending on whether the audio track is replaced (dubbing) or not (subtitling/closed captioning).
-Although both video translation Services can convey your message to a foreign audience, they are fundamentally different.
+Although both methods can convey your message to a foreign audience, they are fundamentally different.
 The cost savings of subtitling must be carefully weighed against the much greater effectiveness of dubbing.

 For videos with on-camera speakers, the most efficient technique is lip-synching, where the person on screen appears to be speaking the foreign language.
 This requires extensive adaptation of the original text in order to match the lips.
 Most Hollywood movies that have been dubbed employ the lip-synching method.